Neothetics' abdominal bulging drug fails in trials, stock plunges

 LIPO-202 is an injectable formulation of salmeterol xinafoate, which activates certain receptors on fat cells, triggering the breakdown of fat.

-Neothetics said on Monday it would analyse the data from both trials to evaluate future plans for the drug.
+Neothetics said on Monday it would analyze the data from both trials to evaluate future plans for the drug.

 The company specifically develops treatments for the aesthetic market and the second drug in its pipleline is to treat thyroid-related eye-disease, which causes the eye to bulge.